irlnathan/s-assoc-docs/associations2.md

 >**Task:** Configure the _User_ and _sailsTeam_ models so that changing the association in one _model_ syncs with the other _model_.

 So far, I'm responsible for keeping the _User_ and _sailsTeam_ models in sync.
 Instead, when a _User_ is added or removed from the _sailsTeam_ or vice versa I want each _model_ to be updated with the change.
 To accomplish this I'll use a new attribute to associations called **_via_**.
 Currently, my _SailsTeam_ model doesn't know about the existence of the _User_ model.
 Using _via_ indicates which attribute will be synced up between a given _model_ on a change.
-So from the perspective of the _User_ model, when _Nikola Tesla_ is added to the _sailsTeam_, I want the **members** _association attribute_ to be upated as well.
+So from the perspective of the _User_ model, when _Nikola Tesla_ is added to the _sailsTeam_, I want the **members** _association attribute_ to be updated as well.

 <img src="http://i.imgur.com/Y6hBzEW.jpg" />